All Episodes

 I know you were shouting at me out there.

-Immigrants can't get a green card until all 20,000 border patrol agents are in place.
+Immigrants can't get a green card until all 20,000 Border Patrol agents are in place.

-That we're not even talking about.
+We're not even talking about.

-But what we are talking about in the gang of eight bill is giving these people legal status.
+But what we are talking about in the Gang of Eight bill is giving these people legal status.

 The first step, which will happen within six months of Obama signing this thing, is that these 11 million people get provisional legal status.

-Immigrants can't get a green card till all 20,000 border patrol agents are in place.
+Immigrants can't get a green card till all 20,000 Border Patrol agents are in place.

-They're gonna get provisional legal status, but they're never gonna w once that happens, they're here.
+They're going to get provisional legal status, but they're never going to.

 Nobody's talking about deportation anyway, even without this bill.

-So this this really is muddling the the issue.
+So this really is muddling the issue.

-But the provisional legal status is never going to be revoked.
+The green card would come after the provisional legal status, but the provisional legal status is never going to be revoked.

 Green card means permanent.